jware-automation/casi-local-installation/README.md

 4. Run this command
  #### .\casi-setup-windows.ps1
 ## Usage
-After completing these steps you will able to run the casi application on localhost:3000
+By completing the provided instructions, you will have set up the CASI application to run on localhost using port 3000.
+This means that after the setup, you can access and interact with the CASI application by opening your web browser and navigating to http://localhost:3000.